What is medication therapy management?

 - Can I save money on prescriptions?

 After the meeting, you’ll receive a list of your medicines and an action plan to share with your doctor.
-If your pharmacist has suggestions to improve your medicines, he or she will work with you and your doctor to make those changes.
+If your pharmacist has suggestions to improve your medicines, they will work with you and your doctor to make those changes.